- Cannot Open the Program

 Solution: Delete the preferences file according to the Removing the Program section.

 - The program cannot open a broken document.

 Solution: Open the program by double-clicking its icon without opening any document.
 Then try to open a document.

 The object you cannot select may be locked.
 Find the object in the Project Tree to verify this.

 The 3D view may respond to your actions with a delay because of the limited computer performance.
 The performance problems usually don't affect the 2D Plan view.

 To speed up rendering in the 3D view, adjust the 3D Settings in the Preferences dialog.
 This involves finding a compromise between the performance and the quality of the 3D picture.
 To do this:

 - On a Mac with the Retina™ display, deselect the Retina™ High Resolution check box.

-- Set the Full Scene Anti-Aliasing, Texture Filtering and Reflection Quality parameters to lower values.
+- Set the Full Scene Anti-Aliasing and Reflection Quality parameters to lower values.